psrearick/pm-reports/Docs/System Specification.md

 ## Report Generation & Export

-- Report creation reads from `Entry & Edit (Staging)` after changes are saved to master, using the same control values from `Entry Controls` (date range, optional property filter, admin-fee override).
+- Report creation reads from `Entry & Edit (Staging)` after changes are saved to master, using the same control values from `Entry Controls` (date range, optional property filter).
 - A new Google Sheets report is created under the Output folder (or inside the `Reports Folder Name` subfolder if configured).
 - Soft-deleted records are excluded from report data by default; permanently deleted rows are removed entirely.
 - Admin fees: during report generation a user-facing control determines whether to apply each property's `Admin Fee`.
 By default the checkbox state uses the `Admin Fee Enabled` value from the properties sheet.